hamzehNsirat/Localized/GradProj_2/Src/Front-End/README.md

 # Managing a Remote Repository as a Collaborator (Pushing to Development Branch)

 <div>
-  As a collaborator in this repository, you'll push changes to the <strong>development</strong> branch and create a pull request (PR) for the <strong>main</strong> branch.
+  As a collaborator on your friend's GitHub repository, you'll push changes to the <strong>development</strong> branch and create a pull request (PR) for the <strong>main</strong> branch.
 Below are the steps to follow:
 </div>

 <h2>1.
 Cloning the Repository</h2>